-- If the Technical Officials believe that a wheelchair and/or the athlete using it represent a safety risk they shall be authorized to disqualify the athlete from an event.
+- If the Technical Officials believe that a wheelchair and/or the athlete using it represent a safety they shall be authorised to disqualify the athlete from an event.

 - Wheelchair participants agree to indemnify the Organiser and hold the Organiser indemnified and harmless for any injury and death caused to themselves or other persons and to all damage to properties caused by the improper use of the wheelchairs or the defective quality or condition of their wheelchair.

 - Wheelchair entries are limited to 100 persons.
 These entries are accepted on a first come first serve basis.

 - Wheelchairs must follow the measured Half Marathon route.

 - If a wheelchair fails to comply with the requirements, participants will not be allowed to start the race and his/her entries will be forfeited and his/her entry fee paid will not be refunded.